aws-samples/serverless-snippets/ADDING_SNIPPET.md

 | language  | string (optional) | Used to render your code with the correct language.
 If using cloudformation we recommened using the language `css` as it renders the best.
 | codeTabs  | CodeTab (optional) | Use this field to render tabs in your snippet, you can use this to help you render and support multiple runtime code examples (For example)

+---

+# I want to add a new runtime to an existing snippet

+To add a new runtime to an existing snippet, find the snippet you want to add the runtime too and you will need to do two things:

+1. Add your new file into the snippet folder ([example can be seen here](https://github.com/aws-samples/serverless-snippets/tree/main/integration-s3-to-lambda)
+2. Add your snippet in the `snippet-data.json` file ([example can be seen here](https://github.com/aws-samples/serverless-snippets/blob/main/integration-s3-to-lambda/snippet-data.json#L22))